YangLing0818/RPG-DiffusionMaster/README.md

 In our experiments designed to attain state-of-the-art generative capabilities, we predominantly employ [SDXL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0),  [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo), and [Playground v2](https://huggingface.co/playgroundai/playground-v2-1024px-aesthetic).
 To generate images of high fidelity across various styles, such as photorealism, cartoons, and anime, we judiciously incorporate certain models from [CIVITA](https://civitai.com/).
 For images aspiring to photorealism, we advocate the use of [AlbedoBase XL](https://civitai.com/models/140737/albedobase-xl?modelVersionId=281176) , and [DreamShaper XL](https://civitai.com/models/112902/dreamshaper-xl?modelVersionId=251662).
 Moreover, we generalized our paradigm to SD v1.5 and SD v2.1 to accommodate a spectrum of requisites.
 All pertinent checkpoints are accessible within our Hugging Face spaces, with detailed descriptions found on the accompanying model cards.

 We fervently recommend the utilization of GPT-4 or Gemini-Pro for users of Multilingual Large Language Models (MLLMs), as they not only exhibit superior performance but also conserve graphic memory.
-Our research utilized the A100 80GB, although it should be compatible with other graphics processing units providing a minimum of 12GB of VRAM.
+According to our experiments, the minimum requirements of VRAM is 10GB with GPT-4, if you want to use local LLM, it would need more VRAM.
 For those interested in executing MLLMs locally, we suggest deploying [miniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) or directly engaging with substantial Local LLMs such as [Llama2-13b-chat](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) and  [Llama2-70b-chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf).
-It should be noted that [Llama2-7b-chat](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) has been observed to underperform and fails to yield accurate split ratios.

 ## Text-to-Image Generation